-Manning promotes China's new American Football league
+Manning promotes American Football in China

 Manning, who retired after steering the Broncos to Super Bowl victory in February, is visiting the country ahead of the start of the China Arena Football League (CAFL) this weekend.

-Coaching at a quarterback clinic in Beijing, Manning said there was great potential for the CAFL to succeed.
-The league has six teams competing in its inaugural season.
+Coaching at a quarterback clinic in Beijing, Manning said there was great potential for American Football to succeed in China.
+The Chinese league has six teams competing in its inaugural season.

-"I think once people can learn the rules, learn of the strategies and game planning and mental and cerebral part of football - once they learn that and appreciate that, I think they would have more of an interest in the game," he said.
+"I think once people can learn the rules, learn of the strategies and game planning and mental and cerebral part of football - once they learn that and appreciate that, I think they would have more of an interest in the game," he said of American Football in China.

 "I think there is a lot of potential for it, and getting more young people to play.
 It's a great way to start and help grow that interest."